Trans-Saharan Literacies: Writing Across the Desert

 The two writing traditions I study are ajami, or the writing of African languages in the Arabic script, and tifinagh, a more restricted yet ancient and distinctive literacy used to write Berber languages such as Tashelhiyt in Morocco and Tamasheq in Mali and Niger.
 My project engages in particular with the study of vernacular or “grassroots” literacies, so-called informal ways of writing that flourish independently of the dominant regime of literacy imposed by the colonial and postcolonial state through public education, and my focus on everyday literacy provides a counterpoint to the colonial construction of Africa as the ‘oral continent.’

 As alternatives to the official francophone or arabophone regimes of language in the Trans-Sahara, ajami and tifinagh are counter-hegemonic literacies that constitute important writing practices for many Africans, even though they are generally overlooked in surveys of literacy in Africa.
 The choice of a writing system carries social meaning, and linguistic plurality, including multiple ways of writing, can be an active and useful strategy for participating in social life, including political and ideological contestation.

 Mc Laughlin F. 2020.
 Ajami writing practices in Atlantic-speaking Africa, in Lüpke F. (ed.)
 The Oxford Guide to the Atlantic Languages.
 Oxford University Press.

 – Mc Laughlin F. 2015.
 “Linguistic warscapes of northern Mali.”
 Linguistic Landscape 1(3): 213-242.

+– Mc Laughlin F. 2018.
 La sociolinguistique de l’écrit dans le trans-Sahara.
-From a talk I gave at the Centre d’Études Maghrébines en Algérie in Oran in April, 2018.
+Centre d’Études Maghrébines en Algérie, Oran, April.
 [In French].
 Click here to access.